Quaestio Disputata de Unione Verbi Incarnati

 Praeterea, persona definitur esse natura proprietate distincta.
 Si ergo facta est unio in persona, sequitur quod facta sit unio in natura.

 Obj.
 17: Besides, person is properly defined as a nature made distinct as a property.
-If therefore the union occurred in the person, it follows that it occurred in the nature.
+If, therefore, the union occurred in the person, it follows that it occurred in the nature.

 Sed contra.
 Est quod Augustinus dicit in libro De fide ad Petrum: duarum naturarum veritas manet in Christo secundum unam personam.

-Praeterea, Ad Orosium dicit: duas naturas cognoscimus in una persona filii.
+Praeterea, Ad Orosium dicit: duas naturas cognoscimus in una persona Filii.

 Respondeo.
-Dicendum quod ad evidentiam huius quaestionis, primo, oportet considerare quid est natura, secundo, quid est persona; tertio, quomodo unio verbi incarnati facta est in persona, non in natura.
+Dicendum quod ad evidentiam huius quaestionis, primo, oportet considerare quid est natura, secundo, quid est persona; tertio, quomodo unio Verbi incarnati facta est in persona, non in natura.

-I answer that for a clear understanding of this question, first it is necessary to consider what a nature is, second what a person is, and third how the union of the Word incarnate occurred in the person, not in the nature.
+I answer that, for a clear understanding of this question, first it is necessary to consider what a nature is, second what a person is, and third how the union of the Word incarnate occurred in the person, not in the nature.

 Sciendum est ergo, quod nomen naturae a nascendo sumitur.
 Unde primo est dicta natura, quasi nascitura, ipsa nativitas viventium, scilicet animalium et plantarum.
 Deinde tractum est nomen naturae ad principium praedictae nativitatis.
 Et quia huiusmodi nativitatis principium intrinsecum est, ulterius derivatum est nomen naturae ad significandum interius principium motus, secundum quod dicitur in II Physic., quia natura est principium motus in quo est, per se, non secundum accidens.
 Et quia motus naturalis praecipue in generatione terminatur ad essentiam speciei, ulterius essentia speciei, quam significat definitio, natura vocatur.
 Unde et Boetius dicit in libro De duabus naturis, quod natura est unumquodque informans specifica differentia.
 Et hoc modo hic natura accipitur.

-Ad intelligendum autem quid sit persona, considerandum est quod si aliqua res est in qua non sit aliud quam essentia speciei, ipsa essentia speciei erit per se individualiter subsistens.
-Et sic in huiusmodi re idem esset realiter suppositum et natura, sola ratione differens; in quantum scilicet natura dicitur prout est essentia speciei, suppositum vero in quantum per se subsistit.
 Si vero aliqua res sit intra quam praeter essentiam speciei, quam significat definitio, sit aliquid aliud, vel accidens vel materia individualis; tunc suppositum non erit omnino idem quod natura, sed habebit se per additionem ad naturam.
 Sicut apparet praecipue in his quae sunt ex materia et forma composita.
 Et quod dictum est de supposito, intelligendum est de persona in rationali natura: cum persona nihil aliud sit quam suppositum rationalis naturae, secundum quod Boetius dicit in libro De duabus naturis, quod persona est rationalis naturae individua substantia.

-However, in order to understand what a person is, it must be considered that if there is some thing in which there is nothing other than the essence of the species, the essence of the species itself will be subsisting individually through itself.
-Thus, in a thing of this kind nature and suppositum would be really the same, differing only by reason; that is, the thing is called a nature insofar as it is the essence of the species, but it is called a suppositum insofar as it subsists through itself.
-But, if there were anything within a thing beyond the essence of the species, which the definition signifies, it would be something other, either an accident or the matter of an individual.
-Then the suppositum will not be entirely the same as that nature, but it will be constituted by an addition to the nature, as is most evident in those things which are composed of matter and form.
+If there were anything within a thing beyond the essence of the species, which the definition signifies, it would be something other, either an accident or the matter of an individual.
+The suppositum will then not be entirely the same as that nature, but it will be constituted by an addition to the nature, as is most evident in those things which are composed of matter and form.
 And what was said concerning the suppositum must be understood concerning the person in a rational nature, since a person is nothing other than a suppositum of a rational nature according to what Boethius says in the book Concerning the Two Natures, that person is an individual substance of a rational nature.

 Sic ergo patet quod nihil prohibet aliqua uniri in persona quae non sunt unita in natura; potest enim individua substantia rationalis naturae habere aliquid quod non pertinet ad naturam speciei, et hoc unitur ei personaliter, non naturaliter.
-Hoc igitur modo accipiendum est quod natura humana unita est verbo Dei in persona, non in natura: quia si non pertinet ad naturam divinam, pertinet autem ad personam ipsius, in quantum persona verbi assumendo, adiunxit sibi humanam naturam.
+Hoc igitur modo accipiendum est quod natura humana unita est Verbo Dei in persona, non in natura: quia si non pertinet ad naturam divinam, pertinet autem ad personam ipsius, in quantum persona Verbi assumendo, adiunxit sibi humanam naturam.
 Sed de modo huiusmodi coniunctionis dubitatio et discordia accidit.
 Videmus enim in creaturis quod dupliciter aliquid alicui advenit; scilicet accidentaliter, et essentialiter.